A room can have expensive furniture, fresh paint, and good lighting, and still feel completely off.

 3. Repetition and Rhythm

-Repeat colors, shapes, or textures throughout the room to create flow.
+Repeat colors, shapes, or textures throughout the room to create a sense of flow.

-This might mean matching pillow colors to artwork or repeating curved lines in different furniture pieces for a consistent visual rhythm.
+This might mean matching pillow colors to artwork or repeating curved lines across different furniture pieces to create a consistent visual rhythm.

 4. Proportion and Scale

-Furniture size should match the room dimensions appropriately.
+Furniture should be sized appropriately to the room dimensions.
 Large rooms need substantial pieces while small spaces require lighter furniture.

 Everything should feel sized correctly for its surroundings.